 In a survey of 53,000 consumers, the U.S. National Marketing Institute found that 58% of consumers consider a company’s impact on the environment when making purchasing decisions.
 Consumers are more likely to purchase goods and services from companies that possess sustainable values.

-Sustainable companies have a competitive advantage and an attractive brand image that can be utilized in marketing.
+Sustainable companies have a competitive advantage and an attractive brand image that can be utilised in marketing.
 Defining this competitive advantage will convince your CEO of the long-lasting market value that comes from becoming sustainable.
-Utilize peer pressure to do this: find businesses that are focused on sustainability and highlight the aspects that make those businesses attractive to employees, investors, shareholders, and customers.
+Utilise peer pressure to do this: find businesses that are focused on sustainability and highlight the aspects that make those businesses attractive to employees, investors, shareholders, and customers.
 You may also consider interviewing consumers about why they buy from sustainable brands and present your findings.

-Step 3: Help management plan Events
+Step 3: Help management plan events

-One simple way to increase your company’s environmental awareness is to honour days like Earth Day (April 22nd) and World Cleanup Day (September 19th), globally recognized events that demonstrate support for environmental protection.
+One simple way to increase your company’s environmental awareness is to honour days like Earth Day (April 22nd) and World Cleanup Day (September 19th), globally recognised events that demonstrate support for environmental protection.
 Honouring these days is an easy way to display your company’s environmentally-friendly values to the public.

 To learn more, follow Colin Crowell’s Twitter Thread: “Taking steps toward sustainability this Earth Day”.